 It was only once I started my own consulting business that I realised just how important and how valuable the role of sales is.
 And how challenging it can be!

 I still don't think sales people trump consultants in importance.
 It's more of a symbiotic relationship.
 Two-sides of the same coin.

-Of course, if you're a solopreneur or a micro-business, the chances are you're doing both sales and delivery.
+Of course, if you're a solopreneur, you're doing both the sales and the delivery.
 Oh, and probably marketing too.

 Back in my days as an employed-consultant, I understood the role of marketing even less.
-It didn't occur to me that marketing led to sales, as dumb as that sounds!
-That was primarily because, in the firms I'd worked in, they didn't really do a whole lot of marketing.
+It didn't even occur to me that marketing led to sales, as dumb as that sounds!
+That was primarily because, in the firms I'd worked at, they didn't really do a whole lot of marketing.

 You can recognise firms like this because they say things like, "We're the best kept secret" as though it's a good thing!